 Do a little navel-gazing.
 Take a good hard honest look at yourself and your current state of emotional health.
 If you're half of a couple, how robust is your relationship?
 Can the two of you communicate clearly and honestly with each other in a non-argumentative way?
 If you can't agree on things, is one of you willing to defer to the other for the purpose of getting a home or an addition designed?
-Just like having a baby is a terrible idea for a rocky marriage, designing a custom home is not for people who are not in a happy place with each other.
-I'm no marriage counselor; it's incredibly awkward to meet with people who fight in front of me.
+Just like having a baby is a terrible idea for a rocky marriage, designing a custom home is not for people who aren't in a happy place with each other.
+I'm no marriage counselor; it feels incredibly awkward to meet with people who fight in front of me.
 I've learned to look for harmony and consideration between my couples clients at the initial consultation; if clients don't treat each other with mutual respect there's a nearly 100% chance I'll have a negative experience trying to satisfy them both.

 Don't act as your own General Contractor unless you are a builder by trade.

 Living in a home while it's being enlarged or renovated is VERY stressful.
 Not only will there be noise and dust, and strangers wandering in and out, but you may endure periods of time with no water or power.
 Depending on the size of the job, you may need to move out temporarily.
 Discuss logistics and time frame with your potential contractor.
 He or she will want to work with you and make it as painless as possible, but expect disruptions to your daily routine.
 Contractors typically start working early - say, 7:00 or so - and wrap up their day around 3:00.
 If you require a quiet home from 1:00 until 3:00 while your baby is napping, your addition project will not only take longer but will probably be a little more expensive because the builder can't complete the task as efficiently as if he could schedule full work days.